melbournebioinformatics/MelBioInf_docs/docs/tutorials/variant_calling_galaxy_1/variant_calling_galaxy_1.md

 </div>
         3. Select *Type* as **fastqsanger** and click *Start*.
         4. Once the upload status turns *green*, it means the upload is complete.
 You should now be able to see the file in the Galaxy history panel (right).
+        5. The dataset will have a very long name, as it's named after the full URL we got it from.
+Optionally, once the file is in your History, click the pencil icon in the upper-right corner of the green dataset box, then select the *Name* box and give the file a shorter name by removing the URL.
+Then click *Save*.

     Alternatively, if you have a local file to upload (*For the purpose of this tutorial we can stick with the option above*):